The ultimate traveller's guide to Kathmandu: where to stay, what to eat, and what to do

-Here's our ultimate travellers guide to Kathmandu.
-It's full of our recommendations for where to stay, what to eat, what to see and do, and a few extra tips to make your stay wonderful.
+Here's our ultimate travellers guide to Kathmandu, full of our recommendations for where to stay, what to eat, what to see and do, and a few extra tips to make your stay in this bustling and chaotic city wonderful.

 Most tourists visit for a short time before setting off to tackle the Himalayas, relax in Pokhara, or explore the jungles of Chitwan.
-But trust us when we say Kathmandu is worth your time.
+But trust us when we say Kathmandu is worth investing a little more of your time.

 our comprehensive Kathmandu travel guide: where to stay, what to eat, and what to do